RenCap may face closure amidst an eleventh-hour MBO bid

 Jennings re-engineered the bank as a leading player, first in Russia, but rapidly moving into the other markets of the Commonwealth of Independent States (CIS).
 He also made the bank respectable, putting aside its cowboy image that some had associated with the bank under Jordan’s tenure.
 His aspiration was to create a “Goldman Sachs of Emerging Markets.”

-Between 2005 and 2008, big offices were opened in Ukraine, Kazakhstan and a Hong Kong office added 2010 as the bank spread its wings as far as Mongolia.
+Between 2005 and 2008, big offices were opened in Ukraine, Kazakhstan and a Hong Kong office added in 2010 as the bank spread its wings as far as Mongolia.
 Jennings also astutely bought a retail operation, Renaissance Credit, right at the beginning of the consumer-lending boom, which today is one of the three biggest retail lenders in the country.

 But the biggest gamble was to branch out into Africa in 2006.
 Jennings told me at the time: "It is the last untouched emerging market.
 It looks a lot like Russia: a huge country with plentiful natural resources, but with all the problems that Russia had in the 1990s.
 We know how to do this sort of business."
 It was a ballsy move, but one that has since paid dividends, as Africa now accounts for a quarter of the bank's bottom line.